gigawatson/dev-machine/README.md

 # Dev Machine Setup (Mac)

 This is more or less in order if setting up a new dev machine.
+If not, prerequisites should be obvious.

 ## Fonts